-Section 7 - Monitoring arrangements: Please explain the monitoring arrangements for this initiative: Monitoring arrangements: All projects within the 21 st Century Schools Programme have a clear monitoring process in place.
-Regular progress meetings are held with the school and the contractors, a formal Project Board is held monthly to discuss key issues and make key decisions, any issues can them be escalated to the Programme Board with the Strategic Programme Board (Corporate) having an overarching view of all Swansea Council projects.
-Actions: Section 8 - Outcomes: Having completed sections 1-5, please indicate which of the outcomes listed below applies by your initiative (refer to the guidance for further information on this section).
-Outcome 1: Continue the initiative - no concern Outcome 2: Adjust the initiative - low level of concern Outcome 3: Justify the initiative - moderate level of concern Outcome 4: Stop and refer the initiative - high level of concern. to For outcome 3, please provide the justification below: For outcome 4, detail the next steps / areas of concern below and refer to your Head of Sel / Director for further advice: rvice
+Section 8 - Outcomes:

+Having completed sections 1-5, please indicate which of the outcomes listed below applies to your initiative (refer to the guidance for further information on this section).

+Outcome 1: Continue the initiative - no concern \boxtimes Outcome 2: Adjust the initiative - low level of concern Outcome 3:Justify the initiative - moderate level of concern Outcome 4: Stop and refer the initiative - high level of concern.
+For outcome 3, please provide the justification below: For outcome 4, detail the next steps / areas of concern below and refer to your Head / Director for further advice: d of Service